Sugar Attack! How to Cut Back on Sugar

 2. Don't eat carbs alone.

 Simple carbs breakdown into glucose rather rapidly.
-Mix them with fat or protein and it will be absorbed into the bloodstream more slowly, helping prevent sudden spikes in your insulin levels.
+Mix them with fat or protein, and it will be absorbed into the bloodstream more slowly, helping prevent sudden spikes in your insulin levels.
 Eat an apple, but put some peanut butter on it.
 Don't choose regular pasta and tomato sauce; try whole-wheat pasta with meat sauce.
-Keep in mind you may have to reduce your carbs when you combine, you shouldn't simply pile on additional calories.
+Keep in mind you may have to reduce your carbs when you combine; you shouldn't merely pile on additional calories.

 3. Learn more about spices.

 These will help you get over your carb withdrawal.
 Try wasabi or salsas.
 Add lemon or lime zest to salads and green vegetables.
 Olive oil is wonderful on morning toast in place of jelly.